s-coppola/s-coppola/README.md

 # 👋 Welcome to My GitHub | Lycanridge Productions

 ### 🌌 About Me
-Hi, I'm a fantasy writer, worldbuilder, and creative mind behind **Lycanridge Productions**—an independent publishing house dedicated to **epic storytelling and immersive fantasy worlds**.
+I'm a fantasy writer, worldbuilder, and creative mind behind **Lycanridge Productions**—an independent publishing house dedicated to **epic storytelling and immersive fantasy worlds**.

 At the heart of Lycanridge is my debut book series, **The Great Ember**, a saga that explores **gods, fate, and the power of choice**.
 As I work toward publishing my first book, Lycanridge Productions is growing into **a home for future storytelling endeavors and creative projects**.